 Allow us to reach more naval professionals through your tax-deductible donation now.

-The 2014 Naval History Conference is hosted by the U.S. Naval Institute and the U.S. Naval Academy
+The 2015 History Conference is hosted by the U.S. Naval Institute and the U.S. Naval Academy

 with support from The William M. Wood Foundation.

 The conference takes place at Alumni Hall on the grounds of the U.S. Naval Academy.